NOVASWAY/Sethofficial2.0/DASHBOARD_PERFORMANCE_OPTIMIZATIONS.md

 - ✅ Batch API calls utility for combining multiple requests
 - ✅ Lazy loading for dashboard components to reduce initial bundle size
 - ✅ Advanced filtering hook with multiple criteria support
+- ✅ Virtual scrolling for large lists to reduce DOM nodes

 ### Remaining Low-Priority Enhancements
 The following enhancements can be implemented incrementally as needed: